 This month is becoming a turning point for Bitcoin.
-Price shows three times growth to 9K level, and everybody asks the same question – this is it?
+Price shows three times growth to 9K level, and everybody asks the same question – is this it?
 This is a new long-term bull trend or not yet.
 As technically as fundamentally, we see some signs of reversal.
 Actually, we talk about it almost every day in our videos on the Bitcoin market.

 Indeed, technically, it might be a reversal.
 In fact, Bitcoin has formed a bullish reversal swing on a weekly chart.
 It means that in a long-term perspective, upside action has good chances to continue.
 Last month we mentioned an interesting report by Adamant capital.
 They conclude that bear trend is over and the market stands in a period of “accumulation” when the relative balance between sellers and buyers stand.
 When the rest of selling offers are absorbed, bitcoin should move higher – that what has happened this month.
 Adamant uses a wide amount of forecasting tools.